seanbutler/www.seanbutler.net/_posts/2024-07-01-resign-in-this-economy.md

 ## omg

- "resign in this economy you must be mad!". no, but resigning from a 'good' job in an environment of layoffs could be considered a weird choice to make, which im happy to discuss in a call.
+ "resign in this economy you must be mad!". maybe, resigning from a 'good' job in an environment of layoffs could definately be considered a weird choice to make. which im happy to discuss in a call.

 ## feed the roots or squeeze the lemon?